 Additionally, you might try Sebastian’s at Caribbean Beach or Topolino’s Terrace at Disney’s Riviera for table service options.
 We love the character breakfast at Topolino’s Terrace.
 To date, it’s our favorite character dining experience at Disney World.

-I hope this article gave you a good idea of what’s available at Landscape of Flavors.
-For more information about Disney’s Art of Animation, all of our articles are listed in our guide:
+Hopefully, this article gave you an idea of what’s available at Landscape of Flavors.
+For more information about the resort, try our guide to Disney’s Art of Animation Resort.